7 Plus Exam Preparation in London

 • Use lists, tables and diagrams to sort objects

-• Use the units of time (seconds, minutes, hours, days) and to identify time intervals; tell the time on analogue and digital clocks
+• Use the units of time (seconds, minutes, hours, days) and identify time intervals; tell the time on analogue and digital clocks

 • Estimate, compare and measure lengths, weights and capacities, choosing and using standard units (m, cm, kg, litre)